Get Started with ObjectBox Swift

 for this purpose.

-For details, check the Transaction guide and the API docs for Store for details.
+For details, check the and for details.